swaption2009/DSND_P1/README.md

 #### How to use the files in this repository
 - `seattle` folder consists of Kaggle Seattle AirBNB data in csv format.
-- `workbook.ipynb` is the Jupyter Notebook to preprocess and analyze the data.
+- `Kaggle Seattle AirBNBD.ipynb` is the Jupyter Notebook to preprocess and analyze the data.
-- `workbook.html` is the HTML file for quick viewing on the browser.
+- `Kaggle Seattle AirBNBD` is the HTML file for quick viewing on the browser.
 - `README.md` provides the intro and summary of the analysis.

 #### Libraries